xairy/mipt-schedule-parser/README.md

 The schedule parser consists of two independent scripts: one for converting a schedule xls file into a simple plain text format and the other one is for extracting subject's name, professor's name, building and room number from a raw description string.
+For convenience there is also a third script that does both those things simultaneously.

 ### Prerequisites

 To run the parser scripts you need python 2.7, python-xlrd, python-regex.

-Ubuntu / Linux mint:
+Ubuntu / Linux Mint:

     sudo apt-get install python-xlrd
     sudo apt-get install python-regex